Whom have I in heaven but you?

 and my portion forevermore.
 (Psalm 73:25-26)

-The inevitable end of human strength is to encounter one’s limits, yet the infinite strength of God endures.
-It is good to encounter one’s limits in order to more powerfully encounter God’s limitless strength and presence.
+Encounter our limits is inevitable as people.
+In fact, in our life with God, the inevitable end of our human strength brings us into something that’s better: the infinite strength of God.
+It is good to encounter our limits in order to more powerfully encounter God’s limitless strength and presence.

 He gives power to the faint,